tomcz/example-grpc/README.md

 ## Running the server

-All the following `make` invocations run a gRPC server on port 8000, and a HTTP server on port 8080, both backed by the same ExampleServer instance.
+All the following `make` targets run a gRPC server on port 8000, and a HTTP server on port 8080, both backed by the same ExampleServer instance.
 Access to both APIs is protected by bearer token authentication.

 `make run-server` uses service decoration for HTTP & gRPC authentication.